mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ![Event 5136 directory object modified](screenshots/lab-08-15-event-5136-directory-object-modified.png)

-This confirmed that object-level auditing on `_MRTG/Users` was working as intended.
+This confirmed that advanced audit policy and object-level auditing worked together to record the directory modification.

 ---

-### 16. Event ID 4719 Audit Policy Change Validated
+### 16. Validated Event ID 4719

-Event Viewer was used to filter the Security log for Event ID `4719`.
+The Security log was filtered for Event ID `4719`.

-The event showed:

 ```text
 System audit policy was changed.